The ideal environment for politicians

 5. Sharia law could also be introduced.

-6. all government workers/ politicians should be paid per the productive hours of work
+6. all goverment workers/ politicians should be paid per the productive hours of work

 8. Abolish winners take all